 Module 5: Options for Physical Action

 Students will vary in their abilities and preferences for physical action.
 Wiggle cushions, bouncy balls, standing desks, and pencil grips are now being used in many schools.
 Students may differ in the way they access tools and assistive technologies.
-The onscreen PC keyboard and the IOS onscreen keyboard offer several options for physical action including word prediction.

 Module 6: Options for Expression and Communication